cotarr/collab-auth/README.md

 creation of a new database, user account and password.
 The database is running locally and the connection will use localhost 127.0.0.1 without TLS encryption.
+The firewall must protect the PostgreSQL port from external internet connections.
 The npm package "pg" is used as a PostgreSQL client.
 The pg client will use the following environment variables to connect to the database at startup.